jeffreyvr/just-recaptcha/readme.txt

 Stable Tag: 0.1.0
 License: MIT

-Simply add a reCAPTCHA v2 to your WordPress registration form.
+Simply add a reCAPTCHA v2 or v3 to your WordPress registration form.

 == Description ==

-Simply add a reCAPTCHA v2 to your WordPress registration form.
+Simply add a reCAPTCHA v2 or v3 to your WordPress registration form.

 == Installation ==